 I would like to thank all of the contributors to this pamphlet enormously.
 When the first ideas were being formulated for a Scottish policy pamphlet for the next two years, the Young Scottish Fabians did not even exist.
 This document is testimony to the hard work of a group of young people committed to having not just Scottish voices heard, but the voices of local authorities across the country who are crying out for more powers and more funding.
 Scotland is experiencing a crisis of local government, highlighting the yawning inequalities between different parts of the country and even different parts of its great cities.
 The future of the Scottish left lies in young people committed to handing social, economic and political power back to its communities and exploring innovative policy in doing so.
 Thank you to all those in the Young Scottish Fabians who have worked so hard to make this, our first year, such a success and so enjoyable from my own perspective.
 Bring on 2021, air adhart!

-Albie Mills is a support worker in Edinburgh and Chair of the Young Scottish Fabians.
+Introduction written by Albie Mills: support worker in Edinburgh and Chair of the Young Scottish Fabians.